andersonrm/baerlocher-peas/analyses/Chase-PeaCR.md

 ## Overview

-This is an analysis of Chase’s RT-qPCR data.
+This is an analysis of Chase’s qRT-PCR data.
 Results are displayed as the fold change difference in gene expression between the *no rhizobia* (control) condition and the *rhizobia* (treatment) condition.